The best hotels in Ghardaia

 In El Atteuf, there are two or three family-run places near the main ksar gate that serve proper Mozabite cuisine.
 Ask your hotel for the one locals actually use. it won't have a sign, but the food will be better than anything with an English menu.
 Berriane's Saturday market is worth timing a visit around if you're anywhere near the northern valley.

-Ghardaia's best neighborhoods
+Ghardaia's best hotel regions

 The M'Zab Valley splits neatly into the historic ksour.
 Ghardaia Old Town, El Atteuf, Bou Noura, Melika. and the modern sprawl north toward Berriane and east toward Ouargla.
 Start in the Old Town or El Atteuf if you're here for culture.
 Go Bou Noura if you want both atmosphere and comfort without compromise.